2026 industry reference

 03

-Cosmetic dentistry plus aligner adoption
+Cosmetic dentistry and aligner adoption

 Clear aligners grew roughly 25% per year since 2020 per Align Technology filings, and general dentists are doing more of the work in-house instead of referring out to orthodontists.
 Cosmetic procedures (whitening, veneers, bonding) are the fastest-growing cash-pay segment in the industry.